Artificial Intelligence is the use of a tool, such as computers, to generate intelligence, and can be divided into two

 This is an extremely basic example, meant only to help a person understand this kind of coin.
 Anybody who has some skill with computers should be able to come up with a better example, this is just a basic simple example.

 In this example one group is running both sides of the coin.
-Ideally two competing groups would be on opposing sides of the network, one designing ‘problems’, the other ‘solutions’.
+Ideally two competing groups would be on opposing sides of the network, one designing ‘problems’, the other ‘solutions’, each compensated equally by the network.

 1) Get a) a group of people who have basic computer skills, and b) a few people with extensive computer skills, coders, and c) a few people with good knowledge of a science.
 The example used here will be mathematics since most people have studied some math, and it makes the example simple.

 2) Write a basic script that adds numbers.
 A person can enter a series of numbers and the script produces a sum.
 This will be a module within the coin which can be modified or replaced by anybody.
 The coin will need the ability to have additional modules added later.

 4) The coin will be designed to do the following

 ~4a) side a) create a block that can be solved by one person in x minutes i.e., the block time using the best tools easily distributed to miners online e.g. desktop calculator, scripts, etc.